Updated February 2024

-At the time of writing (updated December 2022) the spread is 100% at roughly $170 pesos to the dollar at the official rate versus hovering around $350 pesos to the blue dollar.
+At the time of editing this (February 2024) the spread between the two rates is narrow thanks to Milei’s devaluation, at roughly $800 pesos to the dollar at the official rate versus hovering around $1000 pesos to the blue dollar.

 How to Get Cash & Exchange Money in Argentina

 Time to get down to it, how do you access cash in Argentina and get the most favorable exchange rate?